psimatis/Indexicon-Spatial-Library/README.md

 ## Contributing
 Contributions are welcome.
-You can contribute by adding new indexes, improving existing ones, fixing bugs, adding tests, or improving documentation.
-Before submitting a pull request, please make sure the index follows the design rules:
+Before submitting a pull request, please ensure you follow the design rules:
 1. **No dependencies**: indexes rely solely on C++ standard library.
 2. **Templates**: indexes can be adapted to different data types.
 3. **Single-header**: every index is a standalone `.hpp` file.